-This resource is intended to be useful for social work practitioners when a parent or carer in the family home is under police investigation, or has been arrested, for accessing child sexual abuse material.
+This resource is intended for use by social work practitioners when a parent or carer in the family home is under police investigation, or has been arrested, for accessing child sexual abuse material.
 Each chapter builds on information in the previous chapters, but you may wish to move around the document to find particular pieces of information.